 UAF has two libraries on the Fairbanks campus and libraries on four rural campuses.
 Elmer E. Rasmuson Library, on the Fairbanks campus, is the largest academic library in the state, with more than a million volumes.
 The Keith B. Mather Library, also on the Fairbanks campus, holds collections in the geological and biological sciences and is Alaska’s U.S. Patent and Trademark Office depository.
 Both libraries offer wireless and wired networking, public computer terminals, and designated quiet study spaces with natural lighting.
 Rasmuson Library also has group study rooms and a secure 24-hour study space with a student computer lab.

 Rasmuson and Mather libraries provide extensive reference and instructional services for students.
 Library faculty and staff help students conduct library research using print materials and online databases and collections.
-The library information and research course, LS F101X, is part of the core curriculum and gives students an introduction to effective methods of identifying, locating and evaluating information resources.
+The library information and research course, LS F101X, is a required course for bachelor's and associate degrees and gives students an introduction to effective methods of identifying, locating and evaluating information resources.

-Rasmuson Library is a federal documents depository and receives about one-third of the titles available for selection from the U.S. Government Printing Office.
-Special collections in the library include the internationally recognized Alaska and Polar Regions Collections & Archives, which houses historical books, periodicals, documents, manuscripts, photographs, film, oral histories and maps.
-APRCA hosts Alaska’s Digital Archives and continues to digitize archival materials to make additional specialized materials available to the public.
+Rasmuson Library is a Federal Depository Library and houses titles from the Government Printing Office that are related to Alaska and some Pacific Northwest states.
+Special collections in the library include the internationally recognized Alaska and Polar Regions Collections and Archives, which houses historical books, periodicals, documents, manuscripts, photographs, film, audio recordings and maps.
+APRCA hosts Alaska’s digital archives and continues to digitize archival materials to make additional specialized materials available to the public.